Modern Wallpaper in South Africa

 Our handy tips make it a simple process, even for novices.
 Here’s our top tips for getting it right first time.

-Turn off your electric
+Turn off your electricity

 You’re going to be removing light fittings to make wallpapering around them much easier, so don’t forget to put your own safety first.